vitalNohj/platformio-vscode-ide/README.md

 2. **Relative include paths** — PIO writes `-I.pio/libdeps/...` instead of absolute paths.
 While clangd should resolve these against the `"directory"` field, in practice this is unreliable.
 The function converts all relative `-I` paths to absolute.

 3. **Missing header entries** — Clangd uses directory proximity to match header files to compilation database entries.
-If a header lives in a different directory tree than any `.cpp` file (e.g., `usermods/foo.h` included from `wled00/main.cpp`), clangd can't find matching flags and loses all IntelliSense for that header.
+If a header lives in a different directory tree than any `.cpp` file (e.g., `util/foo.h`), clangd can't find matching flags and loses all IntelliSense for that header.
 The function walks the project directory, finds all `.h/.hpp/.c/.cpp/.cc/.cxx/.ino` files that aren't already in the database, and adds synthetic entries using the richest compile command as a template.

 ---